Gnaku-18519/DataAnalysis/README.md

     * modify Pass 0 of external sort to eliminate unwanted fields
     * modify merging passes to eliminate duplicates
   * approach based on hashing
-    * partitioning phase: one input buffer, hash function h1, B-1 output buffer -> result in B-1 partitions
+    * partitioning phase: one input buffer, hash function *h1*, B-1 output buffer -> result in B-1 partitions
-    * dupilcate elimination phase: for each partition, apply in-memory hash function h2 (**NOT THE SAME AS** h1), and discard duplicates
+    * dupilcate elimination phase: for each partition, apply in-memory hash function *h2* (*<> h1*), and discard duplicates
   * hashing is generally faster than sorting
     * with the assumption that after the first hash, every small bucket could fit in the memory
     * hashing takes 3N, while sorting takes 4N